yearn/yearn-vaults-v3/README.md

 [Vault.vy](contracts/VaultV3.vy) - The ERC4626 compliant Vault that will handle all logic associated with deposits, withdraws, strategy management, profit reporting etc.

+For the V3 strategy implementation see the [Tokenized Strategy](https://github.com/yearn/tokenized-strategy) repo.

 ## Requirements

 This repository runs on [ApeWorx](https://www.apeworx.io/).
 A python based development tool kit.